espressomd/espresso/doc/sphinx/appendix.rst

 .. figure:: figures/elc-errordist.pdf
    :alt: Error distribution of the ELC method.
+   :align: center
+   :height: 6.00000cm

    Error distribution of the ELC method.

-Figure [fig:ELC-error] shows the error distribution of the ELC method for a gap size of :math:`10\%` of the total system height.
+The figure shows the error distribution of the ELC method for a gap size of :math:`10\%` of the total system height.
 For MMM2D and MMM1D the error distribution is less homogeneous, however, also here it is always better to have some extra precision, especially since it is